ckolivas/lrzip/README.md

 > Q: This version is much slower than the old version?

 > A: Make sure you have set CFLAGS and CXXFLAGS.
-An unoptimized build will be almost 3 times slower.
+An unoptimised build will be almost 3 times slower.

+> Q: Why not update to the latest version of libzpaq?

+> A: For reasons that are unclear the later versions of libzpaq create corrupt archives when included with lrzip

 #### LIMITATIONS
 Due to mmap limitations the maximum size a window can be set to is currently